UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

 Frames are individual images that when strung together in time create the illusion of motion.
 They are the "timesteps" of a movie.
 But scientific data also have "timesteps" which may not be synchronized with the speed of the movie.

-You'll notice in this GIF, the frame rate and the time step rate are different.
+You'll notice in this GIF, the frame rate and the time step rate are different - we are zooming out quicker than we are updating the data in the images

 ---